-Securities are also considered for early inclusion in other significant cases, including but not limited to those resulting from mergers and acquisitions giving rise to a large new company or a large primary or secondary public offering of an already listed security.
+Securities are also considered for early inclusion in other significant cases, including but not limited to those resulting from mergers and acquisitions giving rise to a large new company or a large primary or

+© 2025 MSCI Inc. All rights reserved.
+Please refer to the disclaimer at the end of this document secondary public offering of an already listed security.
 The size of the offering must exceed the IPO threshold of 1.8 times one-half of the Interim Market Size-Segment Cutoff at the close of the offering subscription period.
 In the case of a large public offering (primary or secondary), the size of the offering is calculated by multiplying the issue price applicable to institutional investors with the number of shares offered.
 Such cases will be assessed in the same way as IPOs of significant size i.e. the security must have a post event company full market capitalization of at least 1.8 times the Interim Market Size-Segment Cutoff and free float-adjusted market capitalization of at least 1.8 times one-half of the Interim Market Size-Segment Cutoff as of the close of its offering subscription period.
 MSCI's decision will be based on information regarding the results of the offering and overallotment (exercised partially or fully), if any, made publicly available within up to 2 business days after the close of the subscription period.
 If the decision is made to early include a security, MSCI will include the security by giving 10 business days' notice.

-6 IPOs with a FIF of less than 0.15 would have to meet the same criteria for early inclusion as IPOs with a FIF of 0.15 or higher.
+&lt;sup>6 IPOs with a FIF of less than 0.15 would have to meet the same criteria for early inclusion as IPOs with a FIF of 0.15 or higher.